-Natalie Costa, often referred to as 'Talie', is in her junior year of her undergraduate degree.
-She is studying communication, with the hopes to pursue work in the humanitarian, videography, and marketing fields.
+Natalie Costa, often referred to as Talie, is in her junior year of her undergraduate degree.
+She is studying communication and hopes to pursue work in the humanitarian, videography, and marketing fields.
 She enjoys any creative endeavors and studying world cultures.
 She plans to apply her education to implement programs and strategies to better the communities that are unseen.
-She interned with the Forage Center this summer.
-She worked with David J. Smith, President of the Forage Center and Catherine Cousar, Administrative Specialist to create a new social media marketing plan for the Forage Center.
-Here, she reflects on her experiences in conversation with Forage Center Administrative Specialist, Catherine Cousar.

 Q: What was the most interesting thing you learned or did while interning with the Forage Center?